Using Cube Versions

 Add the following parameter to the cube class:

-To make this change and the next, it is necessary to use Atelier.
+To make this change and the next, it is necessary to use Studio.

 Compile the class.
-Within the package generated by the system for this cube, there is now a new subpackage (named Versionversionnum
+Within the package generated by the system for this cube, there is now a new subpackage (named Versionversionnum).
+For example:

 Optionally make changes to the cube definition.
 Read the important note at the start of this section to decide which changes to make.
 Save your changes.